 Question 20:

-Winter weeks are long for the killer whales.
+weeks are long for the killer whales.

 The highlighted word 'weeks' is a noun.
 A noun is the name of a person, place, thing or idea.